Canon 1D Mark II vs Samsung NX1

 Despite having a smaller sensor, the NX1 offers a higher resolution of 28 megapixels, compared with 8.2 MP of the 1D Mark II.
 This megapixels advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.63μm versus 8.17μm for the 1D Mark II).
 However, it should be noted that the NX1 is much more recent (by 10 years and 7 months) than the 1D Mark II, and its sensor will have benefitted from technological advances during this time that make it possible to gather light more efficiently.
 Coming back to sensor resolution, it should be mentioned that the NX1 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

-The NX1 has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during video recording.
+The NX1 has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during live view operation.

 Consistent information on actual sensor performance is available from DXO Mark for many cameras.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under consideration, the NX1 offers substantially better image quality than the 1D Mark II (overall score 17 points higher).
 The advantage is based on 1.9 bits higher color depth, 2.1 EV in additional dynamic range, and 0.4 stops in additional low light sensitivity.
 The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.